Flightscope X2 Elite & the Moment of Impact in Golf

 Technology like Flightscope can really help us see what is happening in our golf swing, which can help us understand why we continue to hit those nasty slices.
 In this segment of Teaching with Technology, Todd Kolb shows us why we should be hitting up on our driver to help us draw the ball, and shows us a couple of tips to help us get our club path and club face tracking in the right direction before, during and after the moment of impact.

-Hey golfers, PGA Teaching Professional Todd Kolb here with another segment of Teaching with Technology, and today I want to talk to you about three specific numbers that I look at when I’m doing an evaluation of a student’s golf swing that are going to really help me understand what’s happening at that moment, that important moment of impact.
+Hey golfers, PGA Teaching Professional Todd Kolb here with another segment of Teaching with Technology.
+And today I want to talk to you about three specific numbers that I look at when I’m doing an evaluation of a student’s golf swing.
+Three numbers that are going to really help me understand what’s happening at that important moment of impact.

 So first of all, what do we want to see?
 Well if we want to hit a nice high draw with the driver, what we want to do is we want to hit up on the golf ball first of all.
-We want a positive angle of attack; we want the club to be traveling up as it comes in contact with the golf ball.
+We want a positive angle of attack.
+Therefore, we want the club to be traveling up as it comes in contact with the golf ball.

-The second thing is I want to hit a nice high draw; I think that’s the optimum shot to hit for a golfer.
+The second thing is I want to hit a nice high draw.
+I think that’s the optimum shot to hit for a golfer.
 So how do I do that?
 I’ve got to have a path that’s working significantly, or at least to the right of, the target.

 So let’s go through that again.
 Path to the right 6.3, face open 2.2 degrees; a difference or separation of 4 degrees.
 That means that the ball is going to start to the right and it’s going to have a nice high draw.
 When I combine that with an angle of attack that’s positive at the moment of impact, I’m going to get maximum distance.

 The second thing is if you want to hit up on the golf ball, simply move the ball a little bit forward.
-When you do those two things, you’re going to have a positive angle of attack, you’re going to have a path that’s working to the right, you’re going to have a face that’s slightly open, and you’re going to maximize your distance.
+When you do those two things, you’re going to have a positive angle of attack.
+You’re going to have a path that’s working to the right, and you’re going to have a face that’s slightly open.
+And as a result, you’re going to maximize your distance.